guybarnahum/aep/LLM.md

   - task artifacts
   - message threads
   - approvals / escalations when needed
-8. avoid chat workflows or route-level cognition in PR7.8D
+8. avoid chat workflows, free-form global memory, or route-level cognition in PR7.9

-PR7.9 can then strengthen persona continuity on top of the same hard privacy boundary.
+PR7.10 can then add email / Slack adapters on top of stable agent identity and the same hard privacy boundary.

 ---